tbensky/npct/README.md

 ## Flashing the ESP32 Device

 The contact tracing software needs to be flashed onto the ESP32 device.
 This only has to be once.
 You can certainly download and install the Espressif IoT Development Framework (esp-idf), then compile, and flash the code to the board yourself.
-Or, you can just [grab the binary](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) from this repository and flash it using any number of
+Or, you can just [grab the binary](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) in this repository and flash it using any number of
 "flash utilities" out there.
 To do this:

 1. [Here's](https://github.com/doayee/esptool-esp32-gui/releases) a very nice flashing utility.
 Download for Windows or macOS:  DoayeeESP32DFU.app.zip is for macOS and DoayeeESP32DFU.exe is for Windows.